 Texas Statute of limitations for Wrongful Death Claims

 According to Texas state law, a wrongful death claim MUST be made within two years of the death of your loved one.
-As stated by a top-rated accidental death law firm in Houston, while there are very occasional exceptions to this rule, it is recommended that you work to this two year deadline.
+As stated by a top-rated accidental death law firm in West Houston, while there are very occasional exceptions to this rule, it is recommended that you work to this two year deadline.

 Are siblings permitted to file a Wrongful Death Claim?